 (Galileo put an end to that.
-Galieo’s new theories made people realise the universe was way bigger than they’d thought.
-They also separated ‘time’ from ‘the sacred’, but that still hasn’t happened entirely with the concept of ‘space’.)
+Galileo’s new theories made people realise the universe was way bigger than they’d thought.
+They also separated ‘time’ from ‘the sacred’, but that separation still hasn’t happened entirely with the concept of ‘space’.)

 - A heterotopia, similar to a utopia, is a kind of ‘unreal’ space.

 - Heterotopies have a system of opening and closing that both isolates them and makes them penetrable.
 In general, the heterotopic site is not freely accessible like a public place.
 Either the entry is compulsory, as in the case of entering a barracks or a prison, or else the individual has to submit to rites and purifications.

 - A heterotopia is a place that represents society, but in a distorted way which calls to mind particular idealised aspects of the culture.

 - Heterotopies attempt to encourage transition from a space of chaotic governance and leadership to a mapped, organised one.